larry-lu/extendXarray/README.md

 ### Why?

-I was scrambling to prepare some results for AGU and was having a hard time finding pre-packaged methods for rasterizing shapefiles against MODIS data arrays.
-This package aims to leverage GDAL/OGR vector processing tools to simplify geosciences research that requires vector/raster processing (e.g. shapefile masking, zonal statistics, regional weighting, etc.)
+This project gives a set of GDAL/OGR vector processing functions on top of `xarray` (use for shapefile masking, zonal statistics, regional weighting, etc.)

 ### Status

-This project is in its infancy.
-One simple, robust class for rasterizing shapefiles (and soon other vector objects) against input `xarray.Dataset` objects with methods for returning other conventient `xarray` and `numpy` data structures.
+Just one class for rasterizing shapefiles (other polygons soon) against input `xarray.Dataset` objects with methods for returning convenient `xarray` and `numpy` data structures.

-See the demo in the Jupyter Notebook:
+See demo in the Jupyter Notebook:
 [examples/class_GridVectors.ipynb](examples/class_GridVectors.ipynb)

 ------------------------------------